- #527 Ranking

 The Office of the Dean of Students has a wide range of responsibilities including:

-Our entertainment venue, 'The Forum Hertfordshire', opened in September 2009.
+The entertainment venue, 'The Forum Hertfordshire', opened in September 2009.
 It provides an exciting contemporary venue with state-of-the-art equipment, club, bars, shopping and eateries.
 Discover more about the different nationalities represented at the University of Hertfordshire through the International Students Associations programme of cultural events and trips.
 If youre passionate about the arts, the Universitys own arts association, UHArts, runs a programme of comedy, dance and drama throughout the year.

 Together with the ISIC Association and British Council IELTS, StudyPortals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.